Genlisea: Description

 Several to many flowers are held by a slender, erect, and often tall inflorescence.
 As in other members of the bladderwort family, the corolla is fused into a bilobed tube tapering to a spur, with the lower lip of the corolla having three lobes.
 The calyx is five-lobed, in contrast to Utricularia's three-lobed calyx.
 Corolla colors are generally yellow or violet to mauve, although a few species are white or cream.
 The lower lip forms a palate that functions as the guide to the spur that contains the nectar by providing olfactory and mechanical stimuli for nearby pollinators like bees and flies.
 At a microscopic level, the palate has glandular trichomes, which are small hairs that store and secrete secondary metabolites in order to provide protection from herbivory.
 The glandular trichomes contain no nectar secretion, suggesting that they are scent glands.
 These above ground structures are not shown to be directly participating in carnivorous activities.

 Depending on species, the photosynthetic leaves are linear to spatulate in shape and 0.5–5 cm (1/4–2 in) in length.

 The subterranean traps are white, lacking chlorophyll or any other pigmentation.
 They consist of a cylindrical stalk, widening at some distance below the surface into a hollow bulb-like utricle, and continuing as a hollow cylinder some further distance.
 At this point the stalk bifurcates into two furrowed spirals, between which the cylinder opening acts as the trap entrance.
 The furrows of the spiraled trap arms are lined with hairs pointing inward and toward the bifurcation.
 The hollow cylinder section leading from the bifurcation to the utricle is likewise lined with upward-pointing curved hairs.
 Some species produce two trap forms, one shorter and one longer, which probably target different prey groups.
-These corkscrew-like structures passively capture protozoa and other metazoan.
+These corkscrew-like structures passively capture protozoa and other metazoa.
 Since these traps occur in soil, they are continuously stimulated due to the vast microfauna found in the soil.
 Due to continuous stimulation, the plant actively secretes digestive enzymes in order to aid with digestion to gain more nitrogen, phosphorus, and other minerals.
 Phosphatase has been detected in all types of glands, allowing for the breakdown of prey and uptake of phosphorus in low-nutrient soils.
 Although not completely understood, the oxygen concentration inside Genlisea traps is negligible.
 For this reason, it is thought that anoxic conditions could be the mechanisms in which prey are killed.
 At the same time, anaerobic bacteria survive.